logoDeveloper Hub

-All Subnets can be customized by utilizing Subnet Configs.
+All Avalanche L1s can be customized by utilizing L1s Configs.

-A Subnet can have one or more blockchains.
-For example, the Primary Network, which is a Subnet, a special one nonetheless, has 3 blockchains.
+an Avalanche L1 can have one or more blockchains.
+For example, the Primary Network, which is an Avalanche L1, a special one nonetheless, has 3 blockchains.
 Each chain can be further customized using chain specific configuration file.
 See here for detailed explanation.

 See here for more info.